kiedtl/website/src/content/blog/hare.md

 <ddevault> and having two things is more complicated than having one thing
 ```

-And, for the record, I agree with him.
-In a language without `map`,
+<s>And, for the record, I agree with him.
+In a language without
-`reduce`, and other generic high-order functions, anonymous functions don't
+<code>map</code>, <code>reduce</code>, and other generic high-order functions,
-really serve much of any purpose.
+anonymous functions don't really serve much of any purpose.</s>

 #### Strong typing